NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor_fsxn_with_harvest_on_eks/README.md

 * [How to import Grafana dashboards.](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/import-dashboards/)
 * [Supported Harvest Dashboards.](https://netapp.github.io/harvest/24.05/prepare-fsx-clusters/#supported-harvest-dashboards/)

-### Notes
+Notes:
-1. When importing the dashboard, be sure to select the Prometheus data source that you are using to store the metrics.
+When importing the dashboard, be sure to select the Prometheus data source that you are using to store the metrics.

+## Notes
-2. The FSxN fsxadmin user does not have full permission to collect all metrics.
+* The FSxN fsxadmin user does not have full permission to collect all metrics.
 Because of that some traditional ONTAP dashboards may not fully populate.
-3. Currently, Harvest only supports one FSxN per deployment.
+* Currently, Harvest only supports one FSxN per deployment.
 If you have more than one FSxN, you should create a separate deployment for each.
-4. The fsxadmin user password exists in the Harvest config map due to Harvest limitation (i.e. it can't be configured to use an AWS secret).
+* The fsxadmin user password exists in the Harvest config map due to Harvest limitation (i.e. it can't be configured to use an AWS secret).

-### Screenshots
+## Screenshots
 Here are some screenshots of the Grafana dashboards that are included in the `dashboards` folder.
 ![Screenshots 1](./images/image1.png)